DEMENT-Model/DEMENTpy/README.md

 **Running DEMENTpy**

-File structure
+File structure and run DEMENTpy

-./src: all source code
+- src/: all source code

-./input: data required to drive the model
+- input/: data required to drive the model

-./output: folder where the output object in .pickle will be residing
+- output/: folder where the output object in .pickle will be residing

-dementpy.sh: bash script for submitting job to HPC.
+Run DEMENTpy on HPC

+- a simple example of bash script, dementpy.sh submitting jobs to HPC is provided.

 **Contributing Guide**